tangrammer/cryogen-blog/resources/templates/md/pages/about.md

 ---

-Looking forward to do a bit creative and experimental programming I decided to migrate to dynamic languages (RoR, js) and data visualization (processing.org, openlayers, d3.js) lands.
+Looking forward to do a bit creative and experimental programming I decided to migrate to dynamic typed languages (Ruby and javaScript) and data visualization (processing.org, openlayers, d3.js) lands.
 Some examples: [1](https://www.flickr.com/photos/codigodelaimagen/sets/72157627936252594/) [2](https://vimeo.com/35173992) [3](https://vimeo.com/30575630)

 ---